aws/aws-cdk-rfcs/text/0477-policy-validation.md

 policy validation tool.
 Responsibilities of the plugin may include things like:

 - Bundling or installing the policy tool (cfn-guard, opa, etc)
+- Bundling or fetching the rules to evaluate.
 - Invoking the policy tool, parsing the output, and returning a `ValidationReport` to the framework
 - Handling exemptions